github-linguist/linguist/README.md

 ## Installation

+github.com is usually running the latest version of the `github-linguist` gem that is released on [RubyGems.org](http://rubygems.org/gems/github-linguist).

+But for development you are going to want to checkout out the source.
 To get it, clone the repo and run [Bundler](http://gembundler.com/) to install its dependencies.

     git clone https://github.com/github/linguist.git
     cd linguist/